MohammadAlyounes/e-commerce-analysis-project/README.md

 ## Datasets
-We have a two dataset for November and December events.
+We have a two datasets for November and December events.
 Each in a separate CSV file with same structure.

 | Column Name   | Description                              |
 |---------------|------------------------------------------|